What is artificial intelligence in online banking

 How long does AI implementation typically take for a financial institution?

-Implementation timelines vary based on scope and starting point.
-Banks using pre-built platform accelerators can launch initial AI capabilities in months rather than years, while enterprise-wide transformation typically unfolds over multiple phases.
+Banks using pre-built platform accelerators launch initial AI capabilities in months, while enterprise-wide transformation unfolds over multiple phases.